Windswept Desolation In Karakul, Tajikistan

 Walk The Salt Dusted Shores

 Karakul is a massive salt lake.
 If you walk down to the shore from Karakul Village and walk north along its edge you’ll see what looks like snow all around.
 It’s actually salt (though there could be snow, it snowed when I was there!) that’s evaporated and blown onto the shore.
-If you don’t mind total desolation with anything more than the sound of the wind, you’ll likely find hanging out on the shores of Karakul relaxing.
+If you don’t mind total desolation with anything more than the sound of the wind, you’ll likely find hanging out on the shores of Karakul relaxing, plus if you wander around long enough you’ll likely find a salt flat.

 Karakul is one of the best areas in Tajikistan to go birdwatching thanks to the somewhat marshy patches along parts of the shore.